Fetal Alcohol Spectrum Disorder (FASD)

 • priority groups and populations at increased risk.

-A number of projects and health resources are being developed to help prevent and respond to FASD in Aboriginal and Torres Strait Islander communities.
+A number of projects and health resources have been developed to help prevent and respond to FASD in Aboriginal and Torres Strait Islander communities.
 For information on FASD relevant for Aboriginal and Torres Strait Islander people, please see the Knowledge Centre’s listing of publications, policies, programs, resources and organisations for FASD.

 For more information about FASD for carers and health professionals please also visit the FASD Hub Australia.